 Common ABS Problems and Solutions

-Even though ABS is highly reliable, these systems can still encounter issues that may affect their performance.
-Here are some signs that your ABS may be having issues and basic tips to troubleshoot these problems:
+Even though ABS systems are highly reliable, they can still encounter issues that may affect their performance.
+Here are some signs that your Anti-lock brakes may be malfunctioning and basic tips to troubleshoot these problems:

 Issue 1: The ABS warning light on your dashboard is on.